Surviving a Summer Heatwave

 - Change your transmission fluid prior to high temperatures moving in to avoid having your transmission overheat.
 Repairing a transmission is very pricey.

-- Plan long distance trips in summer to avoid the heat of the day.
+- Plan long distance road trips in summer to avoid the heat of the day.
 Plan a route that allows for a place to stop and stretch while passing the hottest hours.
 If possible, drive early in the morning or later in the day.

 - Avoid running your car’s air conditioner on a high setting if you’re sitting in traffic.
 It can put undue strain you the air conditioner and can reduce your car’s fuel economy.